Axiomatic phylogenetics: Primitivity and the height

 \subsection{Examples}

 1. All vertices of the quiver $\mathcal{SET}$ from Example~\ref{sect2example}.1 are primitive and have zero height.
-Consider next the quiver ~$\mathcal{S}$ from Example~\ref{sect2example}.2.
+Consider next the quiver~$\mathcal{S}$ from Example~\ref{sect2example}.2.
 A finite non-empty set $X\in \mathcal S$ is primitive if and only if $\card(X)=1$.
-Every $X\in \mathcal S $ is the terminal vertex of a full evolution: if $\card (X)=1 $, then this is the length 0 evolution $(X)$; if $\card (X) \geq 2$, then this is the length 1 evolution $A \leftarrow X$ where $A$ is a 1-point set and the arrow stands for the only map from $X$ to~$A$.
+Every $X\in \mathcal S $ is the terminal vertex of a full evolution: if $\card (X)=1 $, then this is the length~0 evolution $(X)$; if $\card (X) \geq 2$, then this is the length~1 evolution $A \leftarrow X$ where~$A$ is a 1-point set and the arrow stands for the only map from $X$ to~$A$.
 Thus, $h(X)=0$ if $\card(X)=1$ and $h(X)=1$ otherwise.

-2. Let $\Gamma$ be a rooted tree, i.e., a connected graph without cycles and with a distinguished vertex~$\ast$.
-We direct all edges of~$\Gamma$ as follows: if an edge of $\Gamma$ connects vertices $A,B$ and there is a path from~$\ast$ to~$A$ missing~$B$, then this edge is directed from~$B$ to~$A$.
+2. Let $\Gamma$ be a rooted tree, i.e., a connected graph without cycles and with a distinguished vertex~$\ast$ (the root).
+We direct all edges of~$\Gamma$ as follows: if an edge of~$\Gamma$ connects vertices $A,B$ and there is a path from~$\ast$ to~$A$ missing~$B$, then this edge is directed from~$B$ to~$A$.
 This turns~$\Gamma$ into a quiver.
-It is easy to check that: two vertices of~$\Gamma$ are isotypic if and only if they coincide; the vertex~$\ast$ is the only primitive vertex of~$\Gamma $; every vertex $X\in \Gamma $ is the terminal vertex of a unique full evolution formed by the vertices and edges of the shortest path from $\ast$ to~$X$, and the height $h(X)$ is the number of edges in this path.
-Clearly, the full evolution just described is short.
+It is easy to check that: different vertices of~$\Gamma$ cannot be isotypic; the vertex~$\ast$ is the only primitive vertex of~$\Gamma $; every vertex $X\in \Gamma $ is the terminal vertex of a unique full evolution formed by the vertices and edges of the shortest path from $\ast$ to~$X$, this full evolution is short.